 Freelance Rate Calculator

-Use our freelance rate calculator to find the minimum rate you need to charge to reach your financial goals.
-Enter your target net income, annual business expenses, tax rate, weeks off, and billable hours per week — and get your minimum hourly, daily, weekly and monthly freelance rates instantly.
+Use this freelance rate calculator to find the minimum rate you need to charge to reach your financial goals.
+Enter your target net income, annual business expenses, tax rate, weeks off per year, and billable hours per week — and instantly get your minimum hourly rate, day rate, weekly and monthly freelance rates.

 Frequently Asked Questions